AJKnuppe/POLS-3000/README.md

-This is the repository for Political Science 3000 (Spring 2023) at Utah State University.
+This is the repository for Political Science 3000: Introduction to Political Analysis at Utah State University (Spring 2023).